Jack-Q/blog/source/_posts/2017-02-27-javaee-training-note-day-07.md

 with mock objects.

-Another concept related to test is coverage test, which is monitoring each statement of the cource code to find out whether each code is covered (statement coverage).
+Another concept related to test is coverage test, which is monitoring each statement of the source code to find out whether each code is covered (statement coverage).
-Though this level of coverage is not the symbol of the fully tested, a lower state of coverage is always insufficent.
+Though this level of coverage is not the symbol of the fully tested, a lower state of coverage is always insufficient.

 ### test in Spring MVC